redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 }
 ```

 Time for some explanations.

-First we create an utility function `delay` which returns a Promise that will resolve after a specified number of milliseconds.
+We import `delay`, a utility function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve after a specified number of milliseconds.
 We'll use this function to *block* the Generator.

-Sagas, which are implemented as Generator functions, yield objects to the redux-saga middleware.
-The yielded objects are a kind of instructions to be interpreted by the middleware.
-When the middleware retrieves a yielded Promise, it'll suspend the Saga until the Promise completes.
-In the above example, the `incrementAsync` Saga will be suspended until the Promise returned by `delay` resolves, which will happen after 1 second.
+Sagas are implemented as [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that *yield* objects to the redux-saga middleware.
+The yielded objects are a kind of instruction to be interpreted by the middleware.
+When a Promise is yielded to the middleware, the middleware will suspend the Saga until the Promise completes.
+In the above example, the `incrementAsync` Saga is suspended until the Promise returned by `delay` resolves, which will happen after 1 second.

-Once the Promise is resolved, the middleware will resume the Saga to execute the next statement (more accurately to execute all the following statements until the next yield).
-In our case, the next statement is another yielded object: which is the result of calling `put({type: 'INCREMENT'})`.
-It means the Saga instructs the middleware to dispatch an `INCREMENT` action.
+Once the Promise is resolved, the middleware will resume the Saga, executing code until the next yield.
+In this example, the next statement is another yielded object: the result of calling `put({type: 'INCREMENT'})`, which instructs the middleware to dispatch an `INCREMENT` action.

 `put` is one example of what we call an *Effect*.
-Effects are simple JavaScript Objects which contain instructions to be fulfilled by the middleware.
-When a middleware retrieves an Effect yielded by a Saga, it pauses the Saga until the Effect is fulfilled, then the Saga is resumed again.
+Effects are simple JavaScript objects which contain instructions to be fulfilled by the middleware.
+When a middleware retrieves an Effect yielded by a Saga, the Saga is paused until the Effect is fulfilled.

 So to summarize, the `incrementAsync` Saga sleeps for 1 second via the call to `delay(1000)`, then dispatches an `INCREMENT` action.

 Next, we created another Saga `watchIncrementAsync`.
-The Saga will watch the dispatched `INCREMENT_ASYNC` actions and spawn a new `incrementAsync` task on each action.
-For this purpose, we use a helper function provided by the library `takeEvery` which will perform the process above.
+We use `takeEvery`, a helper function provided by `redux-saga`, to listen for dispatched `INCREMENT_ASYNC` actions and run `incrementAsync` each time.

-So now we have 2 Sagas and we need to start them both at once.
-We'll add a `rootSaga` which will start the two in parallel.
+Now we have 2 Sagas, and we need to start them both at once.
+To do that, we'll add a `rootSaga` that is responsible for starting our other Sagas.
 In the same file `sagas.js`, add the following code:

 ```javascript
 // single entry point to start all Sagas at once